jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

     // Behaviours
     private Behaviour onCreateNode;
     private Behaviour onDeleteNode;

-*Listing 9: Dependency and behavior declaration in the Rating bean.*

 At some point Alfresco has to know that the behavior needs to be bound to a policy.
 In the JavaScript example we'll see how to do that in a